IsaiahSchmidt/GitFundamentals/commands/Init.md

 git init
 ```

-Once inside a git repositroy, you can start using commands such as
+Once inside a git repository, you can start using commands such as
 [status](./Status.md),
 [add](./Add.md),
 [commit](./Commit.md),